Why Your Homeowners Insurance Won't Cover Airbnb

 - Off-platform bookings that receive zero coverage from AirCover

-For hosts with significant assets, consider pairing your STR policy with a personal umbrella policy to extend your total liability protection above the $1M–$2M range.
-Understanding your dwelling coverage limits is equally important, since structural repairs after guest damage can be costly.
+For hosts with significant assets, consider pairing your STR policy with a personal umbrella policy to extend your total liability protection.
+Understanding what home insurance doesn't cover is just as important, since structural repairs after guest damage can be very costly.

 Do You Need to Tell Your Insurance Company?